Mary Briscoe Baldwin: Jaffa

-The transfer was approved, and in 1869, she went to live with her sister, Ann Maury Hay, and nephew, John Baldin Hay, to assist in the Protestant schools.
+The transfer was approved, and in 1869, she went to live with her sister, Ann Maury Hay, and nephew, John Baldwin Hay, to assist in the Protestant schools.
 She became associated with Miss Arnott, a Scotch woman, who for some time had been teaching a girls' school.
 Here was a great field among Jews, Greek Christians, and Muslims.
 She had often spoken of Palestine and was pleased when she commenced laboring in Joppa.

 On account of failure in sight, she was compelled to sever her relations with Miss Arnott's school, but, after rest and medical treatment, she established a boys' school.
 Funds being required to put up a building, she returned, after an absence of 25 years, to the United States in 1872, and collected money for the purpose.
 While visiting one of the churches, she fell, meeting with a serious injury, and from the time of her fall to her death, she was seldom free from pain, day or night.